masher92/UKCP18/RegionalRainfallStats/Difference_ModelVsObs/ReadMe.md

             <img src="Figs/UK/percentage_diff_jja_max.png" width="200""/>   </p>
 <p align="left"> Figure 1.
 The percentage difference between UKCP18 2.2km local and CEH-GEAR observations regridded to 2.2km for various precipitation statistics (model value - obs value/obs value) <p align="center">

 For the 99.5, 99.75th and 99.9th percentiles and the maximum precipitation intensities, the modelled values are higher than the observations across the whole country (check if some of the values are 0?).
 The maximum percentage difference between these values gets higher at higher percentiles, up to a maximum difference of 800% in the maximum values.
+The model gets the values of extremes too high.
+For the lower percentiles (95th, 97th, 99th) and the mean, there is a geographical divide in the difference between the model and the observations.
+The model overpredicts (compared to the observations) over the Pennines and Scottish hills; however, this same effect is not seen over the Welsh hills or in higher elevation areas in the South.
+The particularly high percentage difference between the model and observations over the mountains could be because there are less/no gauges in these areas and so the observations values in these areas are smoothed.

 <p align="left">
             <img src="Figs/Northern/percentage_diff_jja_mean.png" width="200" />